GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 provides a command line tool called the
 [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy).
-This tool communicates with your database instance over a secure API, using your Cloud SDK credentials, and opens a local endpoint (such as a unix socket) that `psql` can connect to.
+This tool communicates with your database instance over a secure API, using your Cloud SDK credentials, and opens a local endpoint (such as a Unix socket) that `psql` can connect to.

 To set up Cloud SQL Proxy, perform the following steps: